-- If you parallelize an N-body code by task, then each processor gets all of the pieces of data that describe the particles (e.g., positions, velocities). - Then, each processor can calculate its subset of the interaction forces on its own, without talking to any of the other processors. - But, at the end of the force calculations, everyone must share all of the forces that have been calculated, so that each particle ends up with the total force that acts on it. - These is called a global reduction.
+- If you parallelize an N-body code by task, then each processor gets all of the pieces of data that describe the particles (e.g., positions, velocities). - Then, each processor can calculate its subset of the interaction forces on its own, without talking to any of the other processors. - But, at the end of the force calculations, everyone has to share all of the forces that have been calculated, so that each particle ends up with the total force that acts on it (global reduction).